simone-zennaro/serverless-workshop-1/readme.md

 The stack will deploy:

 - A website bucket where to store static HTML and JS.
-- An Api-Gateway endpoint with two path (/private-api /open-api )
+- An Api-Gateway endpoint with two paths (/private-api /open-api )
-- A Cognito User Pool where to create users and to use with the Api-Gateway Authorizer to protect the api calls that arrive to the /private-api
+- A Cognito User Pool where to create users and to use with the Api-Gateway Authorizer to protect the api calls which arrive to the /private-api
 - A Lambda which responds to the /open-api path
 - A Lambda which responds to the /private-api

 # How to deploy through Bitbucket pipeline

-- Clone this repo to a private repository in your Bitbucket account
+- Clone this repo to a private repository in your Bitbucket account.
 - Enable the pipeline in your bitbucket repository:
 ![Bitbucket](images/bitbucket-pipeline.png)
 - Configure the repository variables: